salkotoro/Web-Applications-DAT076/README.md

 # Server:
 server
-├── src                      # Source files for the backend UI and client │   ├── controllers          # Controllers for user and project interactions │   ├── middleware           # Authentication middleware │   ├── model                # Obsolete
+├── src                      # Source files for the backend UI and client │   ├── backup               # Backup files for development │   ├── controllers          # Controllers for user and project interactions │   ├── middleware           # Authentication middleware
+│   ├── model                # Obsolete